 Out with the old and in with the new (to you)

 I am far from a shopaholic, but I do like clothes and fashion.
-So, how do you keep up his hobby without throwing house-saving goals out the window?
+So, how do you keep up this hobby without throwing house-saving goals out the window?
 One way to do this is to give your wardrobe a bit of a reshuffle from time to time.
 Find second-hand stores that sell clothes on behalf, or try sites like Trade Me to sell clothes you don’t wear any more.
-Then, you can use this cash towards other new (or second-hand but ‘new to you’ clothes).
+Then, you can use this cash towards other new (or second-hand but “new to you” clothes).
 You could try this with old sports gear or gadgets, as well.
 There are bound to be some things lying around unused.

 Assess your living situation

-Disclaimer, some of these changes have come about out of circumstance.
 Saving for a house while paying off a student loan and paying rent means juggling many financial balls in the air.
 Have a think about your living situation, is there any way to cut costs?
 When the landlord decided he was moving back into our flat, all the flatmates decided we would stick together and get a new place.
 But then, like dominoes, things started toppling over and my partner and I were left wondering what we would do.
 So, we made the big move back, and now live with my partner’s parents.
 For us that means a long commute and very long days, but it also means we can save without signing up for a new lease that we would need to break when we find our “forever home”.
 Another possibility is signing up to a housesitting agency, to save on rent while you save for a first home/go house hunting.

 Don’t try to keep up with your mates

 This is a big one, but it is key to keeping your sanity.
 When you hit your mid-twenties/early thirties, it is common for friends to be at varying stages with their “milestones”.
 Some will be married with babies while others will be clocking their favourite video game.
 You don’t need a house right now just because your best friend has one.
-And it doesn’t have to be in Ponsonby when you’re on a budget more, ah, suited to another suburb.
+And it doesn’t have to be in Auckland’s upmarket Ponsonby when you’re on a budget more, ah, suited to another suburb.
 Make sure you have a good support network to confide in along the way.
 The house-saving process is a real test, both of your own resilience and of your relationship if you’re doing it as a couple.
 Don’t give up.
 Treat yourself, well, once a week, maybe…